 Courses in the Chemistry Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the deputy chairperson.
 M.S. degree program in chemistry HEGIS code 1905; SED program code 35301 This program is designed for students who wish to gain experience in research in preparation for careers in the chemical and pharmaceutical industries or as preparation for doctoral studies, with an emphasis on gaining research skills.
-Students performing research for a thesis may acquire training in several spectroscopic techniques (optical and magnetic resonance), in microscopy, electrochemistry, chemical synthesis (organic, inorganic), in enzymology and rapid kinetics measurements, in chemical computing using modern theoretical methods, and in the application of the tools of modern biochemistry/biotechnology.
-Matriculation requirements Applicants must offer the following: two terms of general chemistry including qualitative analysis; one term of analytical chemistry; two terms of organic chemistry; two terms of calculus; and two terms of general physics.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
-Degree requirements ----- Thirty credits are required for the M.S. degree.

-Students must complete 26 credits in courses in the Chemistry Department.
-The following courses are required: Chemistry 7110G, 7761G, 7550G, 7571G or 7670G, 7640G, 7420G, 7421G.
+Students performing research for a thesis may acquire training in several spectroscopic techniques (optical and magnetic resonance), in microscopy, electrochemistry, chemical synthesis (organic, inorganic), in enzymology and rapid kinetics measurements, in chemical computing using modern theoretical methods, and in the application of the tools of modern biochemistry/biotechnology. ----- Matriculation requirements Applicants must offer the following: two terms of general chemistry including qualitative analysis; one term of analytical chemistry; two terms of organic chemistry; two terms of physical chemistry; two terms of calculus; and two terms of general physics.
+Chemistry 7110G, 7761G, 7550G, 7571G or 7670G, 7640G, 7420G, 7421G.
 Students must complete Chemistry 7910G and submit a thesis acceptable to the department.
 Either Chemistry 7420G or 7421G (listed above) must be completed before work is begun on the thesis.
 Information about requirements for the thesis is in the section "Academic Regulations and Procedures" of the Graduate Buleltin.
 The remaining credits required for the M.S. degree may be in graduate courses in any department approved by the deputy chairperson.
 Courses in the Chemistry Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the deputy chairperson.
 M.A. degree program in education: chemistry teacher (7-12) HEGIS code 1905.01; SED program code 26766 Students choosing this program gain in-depth knowledge of some area of modern organic, inorganic, quantum chemistry, biochemistry or instrumental analysis.
 Seminar courses provide exposure to diverse subject matter in areas of current research interest within the department and beyond.
 Students also receive a detailed introduction to the use of the teaching laboratory in adolescent education.
 The School of Education component prepares students for teaching; the required courses vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-All students should consult with the Head of the program in adolescence science education for the current requirements. \\\\\ Matriculation requirements Applicants must offer courses in chemistry as follows: one year of general chemistry; a comprehensive course in organic chemistry (may be one or two terms depending on curriculum) one term of physical chemistry; and one semester of analytical chemistry.
+All students should consult with the Head of the program in adolescence science education for the current requirements.
+Matriculation requirements Applicants must offer courses in chemistry as follows: one year of general chemistry; a comprehensive course in organic chemistry (may be one or two terms depending on curriculum) one term of physical chemistry; and one semester of analytical chemistry.
 Applicants must also offer (a) or (b):